Huaca Rajada: Significance

-Sipán is an archaeological site where royal tombs were discovered and excavated between 1987–1990, a fairly recent find in the last 30 years, and is considered to be a very important archaeological discovery.
+Sipán is an archaeological site where royal tombs were discovered and excavated between 1987 and 1990, a fairly recent find in the last 30 years, and is considered to be a very important archaeological discovery.
 Many of the tombs were looted, yet the artifacts that remained and were discovered by archaeologists play an important role in understanding the Moche rulers and tradition.
 Tombs have been found also in Sipán's Huaca Rajada, an area near Chiclayo.
 The tombs in the area are of adobe construction, of pyramidal shape, and have now shown erosion which could have been exacerbated over time by successive El Niño events.
 There is very little research on the commoners of Sipán, yet it is well known that the commoners often paid a tax through labor which allowed for the creation of the burial platforms for the Lords of Sipán.
 These platforms and other adobe structures are often made with marked adobe bricks which tracked this labor in order to pay off taxes.
 Other than providing labor for the Lord there is very little known specifically about Moche commoners from Sipán.

 The tombs of Sipán allowed for archaeologists and anthropologists to get a better understanding of the Sacrifice Ceremony of the Sipán rulers that had been illustrated on murals, ceramics, and other decorative goods.
 The Sacrifice Ceremonies were often depicted with prisoners among gods or royalty.
 The tombs at Sipán showed that rulers actually took part in such Sacrifice Ceremonies when looking at the artifacts uncovered including: adornments and a headdress that matched the illustrations of the ceremony along with large knives and tools that would have been used for bloodletting and decapitation.